Site logo

 Clydesdales are massive horses that grow to 18 hands in some cases.
 Also, mature stallions can weigh a staggering 2,100 pounds, more than twice the average horse.

 They are most famous for the Budweiser commercials.
 But that doesn’t mean they’re short of desirable traits.
-For example, Clydesdales make great riding horses for large-framed individuals.
-They are also among the best farm horses.
+For example, Clydesdales are excellent riding horses for large-framed individuals and are also among the best farm horses.
 You can count on them to pull heavy loads with ease.

 #23: Morgan Horse ($2,500-$4,000)